 Recovering from benzo dependence is not something you should attempt on your own.
 With the right interventions and treatments, it is possible to put it behind you and take back control of your life – and learn how to cope with your anxiety.

-If you or a loved one is struggling with a benzo dependency, we can help.
+If you or a loved one is struggling with a benzo dependency in Long Beach, we can help.
+Visit Roots Through Recovery at 3939 Atlantic Ave, Suite 102 Long Beach, CA 90807 or call (866) 766-8776 for immediate assistance.
 Reach out today to get started.

 Opioid addiction in America has risen to crisis proportions in recent years, affecting people from all demographics and all walks of life.